How Corporate Development Sources Deals, a Buy Side Timeline

 The LOI covers all of those topics at a high level.
 If it is a banker-led process, they may ask for LOIs at a different stage or may ask for initial indications.
 If it is a two-step auction process, there will be initial bids that are put out called indications of interest.

-Next, they will narrow the field down to maybe four or five different buyers, followed by a deeper diligence.
+Next, they will narrow the field down to maybe four or five different buyers, followed by deeper diligence.
 Next, they will narrow it down to one or two buyers and the LOI stage.
 Those one or two potential buyers will have exclusivity.

-The exclusivity period is typically 30 days or 45 days where they are not allowed to negotiate or talk to anybody else.
+The exclusivity period is typically 30 days or 45 days when they are not allowed to negotiate or talk to anybody else.
 You are the only buyer they are going to negotiate with.
 During this period, bring in your broader team from all various functional workstreams: finance, legal, IT, etc.

 Have a kickoff call first with the internal team and discuss where you are in the process, what conversations have been had with the seller, and the due diligence cadence for moving the process forward.